google/zetasql/docs/functions-and-operators.md

 ( ( x * y ) / z )
 ```

-All comparison operators have the same priority and are grouped using left
+All comparison operators have the same priority, but comparison operators are
-associativity.
-However, comparison operators are not associative.
-As a result,
-it is recommended that you use parentheses to improve readability and ensure
-expressions are resolved as desired.
+not associative.
+Therefore, parentheses are required in order to resolve
+ambiguity.
 For example:

 `(x < y) IS FALSE`

-is recommended over:

-`x < y IS FALSE`

 ### Element access operators